YoCodingJosh/YoCodingJosh/README.md

 I'm Josh and I'm a simple dude: I like writing code and watching anime.

-I work at [@ArtisanTechGroup](https://github.com/ArtisanTechGroup) as a software engineering consultant.

 I write code primarily using C++, JavaScript, C#, and Java.

 - 🔭 I’m currently working on: